Caiyeon/goldfish/README.md

 #### Planned features: Soon<sup>TM</sup>

-* [ ] Displaying a vault endpoint as a 'bulletin board' in homepage
 * [ ] Logging in with GitHub
 * [ ] User creation
 * [ ] Displaying a masked server audit log in real-time